 • How can we increase quality of life for your executives and your employees?

 Of course, add questions that may be unique to your environment.
-You know, about the volcano or the strike or whatever.
+You know, include inquiries about the volcano, strike, national energy standards, or whatever is pertinent.
 Put the questions in your own words.

 If these will be oral, face-to-face interviews, make sure the questions feel comfortable rolling off the tongue.
-If your wording is stiff, you'll feel awkward during the entire business retention visit.
+If your wording is stiff and more formal than your normal speech pattern, you'll feel awkward during the entire business retention visit.

 Mailed Business Questionnaires